mrdehate/thatgamesux/README.md

 ## Theme
 This site uses the GH Pages Minima theme, lightly tweaked for a few things like a default author, and custom text/image/styles in the header.

+## Wish List
+* Previous/next buttons between posts?
+That seems doable right?
+* Make the top header bar bigger so the logo looks less dumb
+* Nicer exerpts, or something on the home page that's not just a list of some posts